bauripalash/fossurl/README.md

 * CSS
 * JavaScript
 * Database : [jsonconnect.com](https://jsonconnect.com/)
-(Previously , jsonstore was used but several downtimes forced me to switch to jsonbox.io, then to jsconnect as jsonbox went offline)
+(Previously , jsonstore was used but several downtimes forced me to switch to jsonbox.io, then to jsonconnect as jsonbox went offline)

-Jsconnect.com [is a fork of Jsonbox.io](https://github.com/bauripalash/fossurl/issues/29) - learn more on [the project's homepage](https://github.com/jsonconnect/jsonconnect).
+Jsonconnect.com [is a fork of Jsonbox.io](https://github.com/bauripalash/fossurl/issues/29) - learn more on [the project's homepage](https://github.com/jsonconnect/jsonconnect).

 ### 🛠️ Features